 Join George, a local Biologist and a small number of like-minded natural history enthusiasts on this uniquely enjoyable journey to the New World and come home with far more knowledge of the hidden (and more visible) wildlife of the tropics than you ever thought possible.
 Costa Rica is indeed “The Rich Coast” for wildlife.

 PLEASE NOTE: The 2017 departure is full.
-There is just one space remaining for our 2018 departure, please call to reserve your place on this.
+There are just two spaces for our 2018 departure, please call to reserve your places on this.